makeruniverse/docs/docs/studios/media-studio.md

-## A Media Studio for you to generate media experiences
+# A Media Studio to generate media content

 ## Retouching in Photoshop with Ai